The Ramrod Tapes

 The Ramrod Tapes is an unofficial, leaked compilation of songs by The Mars Volta.
 The tracks surfaced on the fan forum, The Comatorium, in August 2013, and featured a collection of fifteen demos and outtakes.
 A user on the forum claimed to have received a private message containing the tracks with instructions to disseminate them online.
 Many of the songs would go on to be released on Omar Rodriguez-Lopez solo albums.

 Overview

 In August 2013, months after The Mars Volta had officially been disbanded, a group of fifteen tracks appeared on the fan forum, The Comatorium.
 The songs range from rough demos and instrumental pieces to near-finished songs that didn't make it onto official releases.
 Such is the case with three of the tracks.
 Two of the tracks are instrumental demos of one of the as-of-yet unreleased songs.
 This piece, unofficially dubbed, "Clouds/Orchestrina," was played during a 2011 Omar Rodriguez-Lopez Group show.
-One track is a demo of Vicarious Atonement from their previous album, Amputechture.
-Another is a demo of Molochwalker from Noctourniquet.
-The remaining eight tracks are demos of previously released Omar Rodriguez-Lopez songs or songs that would subsequently go on to be officially released on his solo records.
+Part of the lyrics of another unreleased song, "k49", which was given the moniker "Whisper To Your Flinch," were sung by The Mars Volta in a jam during a 2008 show in Australia.
+Furthermore, another track is a demo of "Vicarious Atonement" from their previous album, Amputechture.
+A demo of "Molochwalker" from Noctourniquet also appears in the compilation.
+Lastly, four of the remaining eight tracks would appear on Omar Rodriguez-Lopez's 2016 album, Arañas en la Sombra, while the other four are demos of previously released Rodriguez-Lopez songs or songs that would subsequently go on to be officially released on other solo records in his discography.

+"F39h" is compositionally similar to some elements of the extended, live version of "Trinkets Pale of Moon", first performed at shows in 2011.
+"F9h0" contains chord progressions similar to parts in "Take The Veil Cerpin Taxt."